devlemire/categorizer/README.md

 * Create a `chart.js` file in `src/ducks/`.
 * Create an initial state object called `initialState` with the following properties:
   * `activeChartIndex` - The index of the active chart.
 This should default to value of `0`.
   * `charts` - The array of charts.
-This should default to the following chart:
+Each chart will be an object.
+This array should default to the following chart:
   * <details>
     <summary> <code> Default Chart Code </code> </summary>

     ```js
     {
       labels: [ "Red", "Blue", "Yellow", "Green", "Purple", "Orange" ],